Chart Color Schemes

 Merbein has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified one major project likely impacting the area.
-Key projects include Lake Hawthorn Foreshore Development, Mildura Base Public Hospital Intensive Care Unit Expansion, Sunraysia Modernisation Project 2, and Big Housing Build - Social Housing Projects.
-The following details those most relevant.
+AreaSearch has identified a single project that may impact the area's performance: Lake Hawthorn Foreshore Development, Mildura Base Public Hospital Intensive Care Unit Expansion, Sunraysia Modernisation Project 2, and Big Housing Build - Social Housing Projects are key initiatives.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.